ml6team/fondant-usecase-RAG/README.md

 ## Introduction

+This repository contains data pipelines and ready-to-use notebooks for tuning RAG systems both manually and automatically using parameter search.
-This repository contains RAG-related pipelines built with [Fondant](https://github.com/ml6team/fondant), a hub and framework for easy and shareable data processing.
+To achieve this, it leverages [Fondant](https://github.com/ml6team/fondant), a free and open source framework for production-ready, easy and shareable data processing.

 ## Available notebooks